RinkuDas7857/Gitlab-runner-/docs/faq/index.md

 ### In the command line

-From a terminal, logged in as root, run:
+From a terminal, logged in as root, run the following.

+WARNING:
+This should not be performed on runners using [Shell executor](../executors/shell.md) as this will redefine the `systemd` service and all jobs will be running as root which poses security risks.

 ```shell
 gitlab-runner stop